gwarzecha/e-commerce-exercise/README.md

   ## Installation:

-  This app is not deployed, but the user could test the various API routes if they chose using Insomnia.
+  This app is not deployed, but the user could clone the repository and test the various API routes via Insomnia.

   ## Usage:

   The user can use CRUD methods to manipulate the categories, products, and tags of various items within an e-commerce application.
+There is no front-end UI, so the user must use Insomnia or something similar to test the API endpoints and the efficacy of the various PUT, POST, GET, and DELETE methods.